harrycresswell/harry/content/articles/intentions-2020.md

 I decided against setting any fixed outcome goals this year.
 Strict weekly, monthly or even quarterly planning seems to stress me out.
 Instead, I’ll follow whatever course my energy chooses to take me and keep these affirmations at the front of my mind.

-This means I can be flexible with my commitments as things change throughout the year.
-Providing I put in regular time and effort working on a few of these things, I’ll make good progress in the right direction.
+This way I remain flexible with my commitments, as things change throughout the year.
+Providing I put regular time and effort into a few of these things, I’ll make good progress in the right direction.